 - You must consult a doctor for the checkup.

-Here I describe 10 kinds of adjective with examples, In addition, you can read about 3 degrees of adjective.
+Here I describe 10 kinds of adjective with examples, In addition, you can read about 3 degrees of an adjective.
 And please feel free to write feedback or ask your question using the comment box below.